-Respite Care At Dodge Park Rest Home
+Respite Care at Dodge Park Rest Home

 Respite care provides short term breaks that relieve stress, restore energy, and promote balance in your life.
-Working with family members or friends may be difficult, but there are many respite care options and strategies that you may not be aware of.
+Working with family members or friends may be difficult, but there are many respite care options and strategies you may not be aware of.

 Seeking support and maintaining one’s own health are key to managing the caregiving years.
 Using respite care before you become exhausted, isolated, or overwhelmed is ideal, but just anticipating regular relief can become a lifesaver.

-Respite can take many forms, but boils down to two basic ideas: sharing the responsibility for caregiving and getting support for yourself.
+Respite Care can take many forms, but boils down to two basic ideas: sharing the responsibility for caregiving and getting support for yourself.
 Finding the right balance requires persistence, patience, and preparation.

 Family members and friends may be able to help out while you run an errand, take a break or even go on vacation.
 However, just as the burden of caregiving is often more than one person can handle – it can also be a tough process for families to share.